Dealing with Emotional Trauma After Motor Vehicle Accidents

 Trauma is the encompassing term that describes what American Psychological Association (APA) refers to as “an emotional response to a terrible event like an accident, rape, or natural disaster.”
-It can manifest as anxiety, constant flashbacks of the incident, emotional disturbance, and, sometimes, even physical symptoms.
+It can manifest as anxiety, constant flashbacks of the incident, emotional distress, and, sometimes, even physical symptoms.

 Sadly dealing with emotional scars after a taxing event is still extremely taboo in the United States but you shouldn’t be discouraged to seek help for your condition, mental health is an extremely important part of our lives and general health.

-It is normal for a person who survived any physical or emotionally taxing event to feel shocked and disoriented following the incident.
+It is normal for a person who survived any physical or emotionally taxing event to feel shocked and lost following the incident.
 However, some symptoms could be considered red flags especially if they grow even more pronounced over time.
 Among them are:

 Mood swings and a marked difference in one’s personality or behavior

-At Farahi Law Firm, APC, we will help you achieve just compensation so you can get all the help you need.
+At Farahi Law Firm, APC, our personal injury attorneys will help you achieve just compensation so you can get all the help you need.
 Under California law, you are entitled to restitution for all damages including emotional pain and suffering.

-If you or a loved one need a car accident lawyer that can help you obtain the highest amount of compensation, then contact us today at (844) 824-2955.
+If you or a loved one need a car accident injury lawyer that can help you obtain the highest amount of compensation, then contact us today at (844) 824-2955.
 We work on a No Win-No Fee basis so you don’t have to pay us a cent until we win your case.